 - Materials they would like you to bring (if any).

 What better way is there to prepare for an interview than by practicing your responses to typical interview questions with a CDO counselor?
 This is a great way to try out your answers in a non-threatening environment.
 Counselors will provide feedback, and give you some pointers on ways to improve, if necessary.
-If you wish, we will videotape your session, so you will have accurate feedback on your non-verbal presentation skills.
+If you wish, we can help your record your session, so you will have accurate feedback on your non-verbal presentation skills.

 [ Back to Top ]